submariner-io/submariner-website/src/content/roadmap/_index.en.md

 ### v0.5.0

-* Support for non-kubeproxy / iptables based implementations, starting with ovn.
+* Support for non-kubeproxy / iptables based implementations, starting with ovn